LUPIN11/KaggeCompetitionSDIP-111thPlaceSolution/README.md

 | vit_large_patch16_384         | 0.53796 | 0.4   |
 | CLIP Interrogator             | 0.45836 | 0.2   |

+(Didn't get enough time to search the best ratios before the deadline)

 ## Models

 Pre-trained models that have more parameters and more relevant pretraining tasks can achieve a higher score, eg. openai/clip-vit-large-patch14 and vit_large_patch16_384.